scalameta/mdoc/docs/js.md

   "js-batch-mode" -> "true"
 )
 ```
-### Remapping imports at link time.
+### Remapping imports at link time

-It may be the case, that the library you wish to depend on, is a facade to some NPM dependancy.
-Mapping the import offers an alterative to bundling, by resolving the dependancy out of a CDN.
+It may be the case that the library you wish to depend on is a facade to some NPM dependency.
+Mapping the import offers an alterative to bundling, by resolving the dependency out of a CDN.
 We set mdoc to output ESModules (see `ModuleKind`), and load the dependancies directly in the browser.

 To mdocs CLI, you'll need to pass this flag;